-At December 31, 2012, the CaixaBank Group served over 12.9 million customers through a unified branch network, the largest in the Spanish financial sector in terms of branches (6,342) and automated teller machines (9,696).
+At December 31, 2012, CaixaBank served over 12.9 million customers through a cohesive and unified branch network, the largest in the Spanish financial sector in terms of offices (6,342) and automated teller machines (9,696).

 Thanks to its ongoing focus on innovation, CaixaBank is also the leader in online banking (8.5 million Línea Abierta customers) and e-banking (12.5 million cards).